axujen/awesome-conqueror/README.md

 ## Installation <a name="installation"></a>
 Clone or download this repo to <pre>~/.config/awesome/<b>conqueror</b></pre>

-Make sure the directory is called conqueror, otherwise conky will not launch automatically with awesome. (still working on that sorry :/)
+Make sure the directory is called conqueror, otherwise conky will have trouble launching directly with awesome.
 ## Loading <a name="loading"></a>
 Currently conqueror is loaded in two steps first the awesome module is loaded the usual way by adding `require('conqueror')` to rc.lua